Juvenilia Press

 Juvenilia Press is an international non-profit research and pedagogic press based in the School of Arts and Media at the University of New South Wales.
 The press undertakes to provide undergraduate and post-graduate students with hands-on experience of textual transmission under the guidance of an academic supervisor.
-The scholarly volumes published by the press are works from the genre of literary juvenilia—the early works of known writers—and are printed in a format that includes a preface, introduction, note on the text, end notes, textual and contextual appendices, and illustrations.
+The scholarly volumes published by the press are works from the genre of literary juvenilia – the early works of known writers – and are printed in a format that includes a preface, introduction, note on the text, end notes, textual and contextual appendices, and illustrations.

 History

-Juvenilia Press was founded in 1994 by Professor Emerita Juliet McMaster, a distinguished 19th Century literary scholar, at the University of Alberta.
-Starting as a classroom enterprise, Juliet McMaster and her students produced a saddle-stitched pamphlet edition of Jane Austen's Jack and Alice, a story Austen wrote at about age thirteen.
-From this simple start an offer to edit a previously unpublished early writing of Lady Mary Wortley Montagu transformed the classroom exercise into a working press.
-In 2002, the Juvenilia Press moved to UNSW where it has remained under the general-editorship of Emeritus Scientia Professor Christine Alexander who was on the Juvenilia Press Board from its inception.
+Juvenilia Press was founded in 1994 by Professor Emerita Juliet McMaster, a distinguished 19th-century literary scholar, at the University of Alberta.
+Starting as a classroom enterprise, McMaster and her students produced a saddle-stitched pamphlet edition of Jane Austen's Jack and Alice, a story Austen wrote at about age thirteen.
+From this simple start, an offer to edit a previously unpublished early writing of Lady Mary Wortley Montagu transformed the classroom exercise into a working press.
+In 2002, the Juvenilia Press moved to the University of New South Wales, where it has remained under the general editorship of Emeritus Scientia Professor Christine Alexander, who was on the Juvenilia Press board from its inception.

-Current General Editor
+Current general editor

-Christine Alexander is an eminent nineteenth-century scholar, with expertise in Romanticism and Victorian literature, textual transmission and critical editing, juvenilia, the Brontë family and Jane Austen.
-Christine Alexander's discovery and critical editing of over 100 unpublished manuscripts and a similar number of visual art works pioneered research in two major areas of Brontë studies.
-Her groundbreaking study of The Early Writings of Charlotte Brontë (Oxford: Basil Blackwell, 1984) won the prestigious British Academy Rose Mary Crawshay Prize; her major 3-volume scholarly Edition of the Early Writings of Charlotte Brontë (Oxford: Basil Blackwell, 1987, 1991) opened new horizons in Brontë Studies; her co-authored The Art of the Brontës (CUP, 1995) was the first visual arts book in the field; and she has co-authored the definitive reference work on the Brontës and their cultural context: The Oxford Companion to the Brontës (OUP, 2001; pb 2006; anniversary edition 2018.
-Christine Alexander was an ARC Senior Research Fellow from 1993 to 1998, was awarded a Commonwealth of Australia Centenary Medal for Service to Australian Society and the Humanities in the Study of English Literature in 2003 and was appointed a Scientia Professor of The University of New South Wales in 2007.
-She is a Fellow of the Australian Academy of the Humanities and a Fellow of the Royal Society of NSW.
-She is currently joint general editor of the Cambridge Edition of the Novels and Poems of Charlotte, Emily Brontë.
+Christine Alexander is an eminent 19th-century scholar with expertise in Romanticism and Victorian literature, textual transmission and critical editing, juvenilia, the Brontë family and Jane Austen.
+Alexander's discovery and critical editing of over 100 unpublished manuscripts and a similar number of visual art works pioneered research in two major areas of Brontë studies.
+Her groundbreaking study of The Early Writings of Charlotte Brontë (Basil Blackwell, 1984) won the prestigious British Academy Rose Mary Crawshay Prize; her major three-volume scholarly Edition of the Early Writings of Charlotte Brontë (Basil Blackwell, 1987, 1991) opened new horizons in Brontë studies; her co-authored The Art of the Brontës (Cambridge University Press, 1995) was the first visual arts book in the field; and she has co-authored The Oxford Companion to the Brontës (Oxford University Press, 2001; paperback 2006; anniversary edition 2018).
+Alexander was an ARC Senior Research Fellow from 1993 to 1998, was awarded a Commonwealth of Australia Centenary Medal for Service to Australian Society and the Humanities in the Study of English Literature in 2003, and was appointed a Scientia Professor of The University of New South Wales in 2007.
+She is a fellow of the Australian Academy of the Humanities and a fellow of the Royal Society of New South Wales.